AsmaBRZ/asmabrz.github.io/_pages/about.md

 ---

-Hello guys!
+I’m currently a third-year Ph.D. candidate at CEA-Saclay and ENPC-LIGM, supervised by Vincent Lepetit, and specializing in Computer Vision, with a research focus on 6D object detection.
+My current work centers on 6D object pose distribution.

-I'm a 3rd-year PhD student in Computer Vision.
-I am working on 6D Object detection, with a focus on novel object detection without retraining the network.
-I have 2 master's degree: the first one from Pierre and Marie Curie University where I studied Artifcial Intelligence, MultiAgents Systems and Robotics.
-The robotics courses pushed me to develop a particular interest in vision applications, I decided to devote a year to specialize in vision by doing a second master's degree at Paris-Descartes University, entitled Vision & Intelligent Machine.
+I hold two master’s degrees.
+My first is from Pierre and Marie Curie University, where I specialized in Artificial Intelligence, Multi-Agent Systems, and Robotics.
+This exposure to robotics sparked my deep interest in vision-based applications, motivating me to pursue a second master’s degree in Vision and Intelligent Machines at Paris-Descartes University.
+This additional year allowed me to deepen my expertise in Computer Vision and further refine my technical foundation in intelligent machine perception.

 This website is a container for personal and university projects in Artificial Intelligence, Robotics and Vision.